kukushi/LeetCode/README.md

 LeetCode
 ========

-Keep my solutions to LeetCode OJ.
+My solutions of LeetCode OJ.
+All solutions'll be written in C++ or python(preferred).